msorre2/eighteen-months-to-code-competence/README.md

 * This is a curriculum I designed to structure my learning process as I work towards becoming a freelance web developer.
 It relies almost exclusively on free online resources, with the goal of quickly learning enough programming to be qualified for a junior full-stack developer position.
 Please feel free to submit a pull request with any suggestions or updates.

 * This program requires a substantial commitment of 25-35 hours a week on average, and goes from May 2016 through October 2017.
 Read about my journey to full-stack programmer on my [Medium blog](https://medium.com/@strongdan/).
-Month zero covers HTML, CSS and some Javascript, and is optional if you already have these skills
+Month zero covers HTML, CSS and some Javascript, and is optional if you already have these skills.
+This is a project-based curriculum utilizing various front- and back-end projects per @sinithwar and others.

 * Based loosely on: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), (3) [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.

-* These materials attempts to follow Quincy Larson's [suggestion](https://www.quora.com/What-is-the-best-free-way-to-learn-full-stack-JavaScript-development-starting-with-zero-development-knowledge-and-rudimentary-computer-skills) that beginners move from concrete (front-end) to abstract (scripts) to really abstract (back-end) while learning.
+These materials attempts to follow Quincy Larson's [suggestion](https://www.quora.com/What-is-the-best-free-way-to-learn-full-stack-JavaScript-development-starting-with-zero-development-knowledge-and-rudimentary-computer-skills) that beginners move from concrete (front-end) to abstract (scripts) to really abstract (back-end) while learning.
 I also follow Zed A. Shaw's [advice](https://zedshaw.com/2015/06/16/early-vs-beginning-coders/) that beginning programmers learn the basics of four different languages (Javascript, Python, Ruby and PHP), as this provides a firm grasp of the basics.

 * Covers HTML, CSS, Javascript, Python, Ruby, Rails Framework, PHP, and SQL languages

 * Agile development, Bootstrap, Wordpress development, APIs, Javascript Frameworks, UI/UX, Google Analytics, Github and version control, web servers, networks, common algorithms, SEO, Linux and Unix

 * Briefly covered are: Illustrator, Photoshop, Bug Testing

-* Various front- and back-end projects per @sinithwar and others

 - - - -